AdobeDocs/experience-platform.en/help/query-service/query-accelerated-store/reporting-insights-data-model.md

 The relationship between the fact and dimension tables is been formed on successful completion of both `ALTER TABLE` commands.

-Next, use the `SHOW datagroups;` command to return a list of dataset(s) on the accelerated store from the  `audienceinsight.audiencemodel`.
+After the statements have run, use the `SHOW datagroups;` command to return a list of dataset(s) on the accelerated store from the  `audienceinsight.audiencemodel`.
 Your tabulated results should be similar to the example provided below.

 >[!IMPORTANT]
 >
 >Items must be on the accelerated store to be shared with other models in the accelerated store.
-Only data in the accelerated store is accessible from the Query Service stateless API `POST /data/foundation/query/accelerated-queries`
+Only data in the accelerated store is accessible from the Query Service stateless API `POST /data/foundation/query/accelerated-queries`.

 <!-- https://platform-int.adobe.io/data/foundation/query -->